Parameterisation of non-collinear energy landscapes in itinerant magnets: Theory

 \subsection{The frozen magnon methods}

+In the augmented plane-waves (APW) based methods the crystals are divided into spherical muffin-tin regions around the atomic sites and interstitial regions between the sites.
+The constraining fields (${\bf B}^{\text{C}}_{i}$) are introduced in the Kohn-Sham equation,

+as uniform vector fields in the muffin-tins in addition to the magnetic field ${\bf B}^{XC}({\bf r})$ generated by the exchange-correlation potential.

-The constraining fields ${\bf B^{\text{C}}_{\bf R}}$ are the Lagrange multipliers necessary to perform the energy minimisation under the constraint of the specific magnetisation density.~\cite{S-Review} In the APW-based methods the crystals are divided into spherical muffin-tin regions around the atomic sites and interstitial regions between the sites.
-The constraining fields are introduced in the Kohn-Sham equation~\eqref{KS} as uniform vector fields in the muffin-tins in addition to the magnetic field ${\bf B}^{XC}({\bf r})$ generated by the exchange-correlation potential (eq.~\eqref{EB}).
-They are converged together with the rest of the potential such that the components of the total integrated magnetic moments perpendicular to the chosen direction of the moments are zero.
+The constraining fields ${\bf B}^{\text{C}}_{i}$ are the Lagrange multipliers necessary to perform the energy minimisation under the constraint of the specific magnetisation density.~\cite{S-Review} In the self-consistency cycle they are converged together with the rest of the potential such that the components of the total integrated magnetic moments perpendicular to the chosen direction of the moments are zero.

+where $i$ is the site index, ${\bf m}_i$ is the magnetic moment at site $i$, $p$ is the iteration number and $\lambda$ is a scaling factor.
 The procedure still allows for intra-atomic non-collinearity.

-When calculating the total energy of a cone-spin-spiral it is usually necessary to add constraining magnetic fields to each magnetic sub-lattice in order to preserve the cone-angle during the self consistency cycles.
+When calculating the total energy of a cone-spin-spiral, it is usually necessary to add constraining magnetic fields to each magnetic sub-lattice in order to preserve the cone-angle during the self consistency cycles.
 Exceptions are systems with the cone-spin-spiral ground state~\cite{Cone} since the constraining fields are equal to the transverse part of the Heisenberg exchange fields.
 Non-zero transverse exchange fields imply that the system is not in equilibrium.

-In the frozen magnon methods a number of reference $\Gamma$-point spin configurations are converged self-consistently.
-Configurations where there is a non-zero cone angle of the magnetic moment on either a single magnetic sub-lattice or a pair of magnetic sub-lattices are considered.
+In the frozen magnon methods, a number of reference $\Gamma$-point spin configurations are converged self-consistently.
+Configurations where there is a non-zero cone angle of the magnetic moment on either a single magnetic sub-lattice or a pair of magnetic sub-lattices are considered here.
 These are only collinear if all magnetic sub-lattices are tilted with the same angle.
 In some previous publications,~\cite{Lezaic:2013ea, Jacobsson:2013dz} these reference states were obtained by rotations of the potential of a collinear state.
-Since only the potential in the muffin-tins were rotated this left a discontinuity in the magnetisation density at the border between the muffin-tins and the interstitial region.
+Since only the potentials in the muffin-tins were rotated, this left a discontinuity in the magnetisation density at the border between the muffin-tins and the interstitial region.
 It was therefore found that better agreement with self-consistent calculations was achieved by setting the interstitial magnetisation to zero.~\cite{Lezaic:2013ea}

 The procedure followed in this work makes it possible to keep a non-zero interstitial magnetisation since we don't perform any rotations of the potential.
 On the other hand, it leads to a moderate increase in computational cost for systems with more than one magnetic sub-lattice since several self-consistent non-collinear calculations have to be carried out.
 Once the potentials for the reference configurations are obtained, non-self consistent total energy calculations are done for a set of spin-spiral wave vectors using the converged $V_{eff}({\bf r})$ and ${\bf B}^{XC}({\bf r})$ from the reference configurations and ${\bf B}^{C}({\bf r})$ set to zero.
 The total energy differences $\Delta E ({\bf q})$ are approximated as the difference in the sums of eigenvalues through the MFT:~\cite{Liechtenstein:1987br}